mstrindade/Cloned_Machine_Learning_links/README.md

-# Machine Learning Links and Lessons Learned (Clone)
+# Machine Learning Links and Lessons Learned

 List of all the lessons learned, best practices, and links from my time studying machine learning.